-From patient injuries to damaged ophthalmic instruments, ophthalmologists need a robust risk management plan in place.
-Ophthalmologist insurance can protect your private practice from costly risks.
+From patient injuries to damaged instruments, ophthalmologists need a robust risk management plan in place.
+Ophthalmologist insurance can protect your private practice from costly accidents and lawsuits.

-These policies provide coverage for the most common risks of ophthalmology.
+These policies cover the most common risks of ophthalmology.

 A BOP bundles commercial property and general liability insurance under one plan.
 It's often one of the most cost-effective types of commercial insurance for ophthalmologists.